area9innovation/fast/mini/readme.md

 the development, we have defined some milestones.

 - Get hello-world to compile and run in JS using "import runtime"
-  - array constructor: I guess we need a "," operator for this
   - fields: Figure out what to do with the field name.
     - Is that a string or var?
 It is probably a construct in Exp
   - struct constructor